cmac6/ELK-Stack/README.md

 We can install Metricbeat and Filebeat on these machines by running `filebeat-playbook` and `metricbeat-playbook`.

 These Beats allow us to collect a suite of data from the web servers.
-With Metricbeat we can view CPU usage, memory usage, inbout & outbound traffic metrics, spikes in web traffic, and more.
+With Metricbeat we can view CPU usage, memory usage, inbound & outbound traffic metrics, spikes in web traffic, and more.
 Filebeat allows us to read and sort logs from our web machines, including changes to the authentication logs and the file system.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.

-To configure the Ansible container first make sure Docker is installed on the Jumpbox.
+To configure the Ansible container, first make sure Docker is installed on the Jumpbox.
 - Run `sudo apt update`
-      `sudo apt install docker.io` to isntall Docker
+      `sudo apt install docker.io` to install Docker
-- We can check if docker is up and running with `sudo systemctl status docker`
+- We can check if Docker is up and running with `sudo systemctl status docker`

 To install Ansible, we will first pull it from the cyberxsecurity repo and then install the container:
 - `sudo docker pull cyberxsecurity/ansible`
-- `sudo docker run -ti cyberxsecurity/ansible bash` The Ansible control node should now be installed. `exit` the container.
+- `sudo docker run -ti cyberxsecurity/ansible bash` The Ansible control node should now be installed.
+- `exit` the container.

-When we are ready to run one of the playbooks to configure a DVWA, ELK, Metricbeat, or Filebeat we must first ssh into our Jumpbox and start the docker container.
+When we are ready to run one of the playbooks to configure a DVWA, ELK, Metricbeat, or Filebeat, we must first log into our Jumpbox and start the docker container.
 - `sudo docker container list -a` shows us the name of our Ansible container
-- `sudo docker start [name of container]` starts Ansible.
+- `sudo docker start [name of container]` starts Ansible
-- `sudo docker attach [name of container]` logs us into Ansible **Note** You must change the hosts file inside the Ansible container at `/etc/ansible` to match the IP addresses of your webservers and ELK machines.
+- `sudo docker attach [name of container]` logs us into Ansible **NOTE** You must change the hosts file inside the Ansible container at `/etc/ansible` to match the IP addresses of your webservers and ELK machines.
 Your virtual network may be slightly different than the network used in this project.
       Ansible's connection to the other machines can be tested with `ansible all -m ping`.

 Once we have configured the hosts file and copied the `config` and `playbook` files from this repo into the Ansible container at `/etc/ansible/` we can run our playbooks to configure the targeted `hosts` with the `ansible-playbook` command.
 - `ansible-playbook pentest.yml` will install the D*mn Vulnerable Web Application on our webservers.